dreadsword/SwiftUI/README.md

 # SwiftUI

-Working on remaking the [FrogRadio](https://frogradio.net) UI in SwiftUI.
+Working on re-coding the [FrogRadio](https://frogradio.net) user interface in SwiftUI.